sangm/freeipa_api_client/README.md

-# Library for interacting with FreeIPA
+# Library for interacting with FreeIPA JSON api

+## List of available classes (explain purpose/why)
++ ipaAuth
++ ipaPassword
++ ipaClient

+## List of environment variables
++ FREEIPA_API_LOG_PATH.
+Path to any error for the api.
+Defaults to /tmp/freeipa_api_logs

 ## To run tests
 + run `export PYTHONPATH='.'` to include current project into pythonpath
-+ activate virtualenv and install packages by running `pip install -r requirements.txt`
++ Get all the dependencies in the following section

 ## Installing dependencies
 + [Install virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)